 The Port of London Authority (the "Authority") pays contributions so that the Fund can pay pensions and other benefits to members.
-Active members also pay contributions to the Fund at a varying rate that is dependent on their salary band and the section of the Fund they are in.
+Active members also pay contributions to the Fund at a varying rate that is dependent on their chosen accrual rate.
 All the Fund assets are in one common fund.
 Members do not have separate individual holdings apart from their Additional Voluntary Contributions.